The Committee of Fifty for the Investigation of the Liquor Problem was formed to study Scientific Temperance Instruction

 Discover more about Temperance Beliefs & Teachings.

-Indeed, a “study of what children actually remembered from their [Scientific Temperance Instruction] physiology classes reported one pupil’s response.”
-Alcohol “will gradually eat away the flesh.
-If anyone drinks it, it will pickle the inside of the body.”18
+Indeed, a “study of what children actually remembered from their [STI] classes reported one pupil’s response.
+Alcohol ‘will gradually eat away the flesh.
+If anyone drinks it, it will pickle the inside of the body.'”18

-The committee attempted to use contemporary social scientific methods to study alcohol and to avoid the moralism of the prohibitionists.
+The committee attempted to use social scientific methods to study alcohol.
+That was to avoid the moralism of the temperance supporters.

 It concluded three things.
 One, that regular moderate drinking did not cause health problems.
 Second, that drinking did not inevitably lead to drunkenness.
-Third, that alcohol education should be based on a recognition that “Intoxication is not the wine’s fault, but the man’s.”19
+Third, that alcohol education should be based on this recognition.
+“Intoxication is not the wine’s fault, but the man’s.”19

 The committee was clearly displeased about “the manner in which scientific authorities are misquoted in order to appear to furnish support to ‘scientific temperance instruction.'”20

-The committee reviewed the results of three studies of Scientific Temperance Instruction practice and outcomes.
+The committee reviewed the results of three studies of STI practice and outcomes.
 It made the following observation.

 Scientific Temperance Instruction “is neither scientific, nor temperate, nor instructive.”21